Timing and preparation in IELTS Writing

 Are you doing the IELTS exam over and over?

-- What part of the writing is the problem? is it paraphrasing?, grammar?, vocabulary?, can’t think of ideas? relevant supporting points? etc… or maybe it’s your task 1 writing that is weak and dragging your score down.
+- What part of the writing is the problem? is it paraphrasing? grammar? vocabulary? can’t think of ideas? relevant supporting points?
+Or maybe it’s your task 1 writing that is weak and dragging your score down.

 - What exactly is the issue? if it is grammar then what needs to be fixed? prepositions, tenses? infinitive /gerunds? relative clauses? …and so on

 - Have you made a study schedule? are you finding at least 1 hour per day to work on your weak areas?

 - What feedback are you getting?
-Can you take criticism on your mistakes?, can you take action to fix your mistakes?
+Can you take criticism on your mistakes?
+Are you taking action to fix your mistakes?

 - Are you just relying on IELTS practice tests?
-What about real world English like reading news stories, podcasts, reading books?.. it is not just about doing practice tests over and over.
+What about real-world English like reading news stories, podcasts, reading books?
+It’s not just about doing practice tests over and over.

 - How are you developing your vocabulary?
 Are you just memorising lists? <-(bad idea) Vocabulary work takes a long time and needs focus.

-Spend 15 minutes asking yourself questions about your preparation and you will find many areas that need improvement, it’s a big job to jump a band score, your goal is to raise the level of your overall English abilities.
+Spend 15 minutes asking yourself questions about your preparation and you will find many areas that need improvement.
+It’s a big job to jump a whole band score.
+Your goal is to raise the level of your overall English abilities.

 Find your weaknesses and start fixing them.
 It will be worth it in the end.